purewater0901/deepfake-detection/README.md

 #### Prepare the dataset

-To fully train the model, you need to download datasets, preprocess them and create a file with paths to the images.
+To fully train the model, you need to download datasets, preprocess them, and create a file with paths to the images.

 For example, if you want to work with the [FaceForensics++](https://github.com/ondyari/FaceForensics) dataset, follow these steps: